eliasffyksen/MiniSnakes/README.md

     '''This is where the magic happens :) '''
 ```

-Now that we've got all of the formalities out of the way there is only on thing
+Now that we've got all of the formalities out of the way there is only one thing
 left to say:

 Buckle up Buckaroo, because this is going to be a wild ride.